Reverendissimo/asocial/INSTALLATION_FOR_FRIENDS.md

 4. Only people with your reader key can decrypt it

 ## Security Notes

+**⚠️ IMPORTANT: This is experimental software for educational purposes only.**

+- **Proof of Concept**: This is not production-ready or audited software
+- **Educational Use**: Designed for learning about encryption concepts
+- **No Guarantees**: No warranties about security, reliability, or functionality
+- **Use at Your Own Risk**: All use is entirely at your own risk
 - Keep your KeyStore password safe
 - Only share reader keys with people you trust
 - The extension works on any website with text inputs